Skip to main content

 To set a temporary password for new users, you must enable Create Password for New Users setting for the Username/Password authentication method.

 • User Groups: Select the user groups to assign a user.
-You can either select the Read-Only user group or other user groups.
+You can select either the Read-Only user group or any other user group.

 Note